Our method categorizes next-gen materials by their primary input (>50%):

 Many alternative materials are currently at higher price points than incumbent animal materials.
 New technologies generally come with a higher price tag, but with continued innovation and competition, the prices will go down.
 We have not excluded any company based on the price of their material.

 A big issue facing many of these companies is their ability to scale.
 Some companies on our landscapes are in the research and development phase.
 Others are working on pilot projects, and still others are producing products.
 We have not excluded any company based on their phase or current production capacity.
 Our hope is that innovation will solve scaling challenges.

+There is plenty of opportunity for innovation in each material category.
 If you are an entrepreneur, scientist, or investor interested in this industry, please reach out to us here.

 ARE WE MISSING AN INNOVATOR?